 atradition and south-Slavic folk-singing culture.
 Obviously, this has served as the reason of a semantic and stylistic variety of Ukrainian and Russian Christmas music.

-Here you can listen and enjoy modern, authentic, village and church performing of Russian Christmas music and Ukrainian Christmas carols
+Here you can listen and enjoy modern, authentic, village and church performing of Ukrainian Christmas music

 The Artists:Kiev Chamber Choir